sharpaim23/rap-names-api/README.md

 6. git push heroku main (Final step and if everything went well you should see a link to your newly created API)

 Lessons Learned:
 The take away here for me was to make sure that CORS was installed and added to my code.
 Once I figured out why I could not retrieve any information on the client side because of the cors, which took me longer than I want to admit.
-Everything went smoothly and my server side was working with my client side like PB$J!
+Everything went smoothly and my server side was working with my client side like PB&J!